- 1. The Requirement

 Demonstrated extensive reusability; the software is being reused by many classes of users over a wide range of systems.

 Software is fully portable and modular, with all appropriate documentation and standards compliance, encapsulated packaging, a GUI installer, and a large support community that provides patches.
-Software has been tested and validated through successful use of application output.
+The software has been tested and validated through the successful use of application output.
 Multiple statements describing unrestricted rights for reuse and the recommended citation are embedded into the product.